 In November 2015, we commenced our ethical sourcing journey to understand more about how goods and services in our supply chain are managed and produced.
-To date we have undertaken a thorough review of our policies and procedures as they relate to ethical sourcing, compared our current actions against best practices, liaised with Konica Minolta offices globally to share learning, completed an initial supplier risk assessment, prepared a stakeholder engagement strategy, engaged with multi-stakeholder initiatives, devised, issued and evaluated our Self Assessment Questionnaires (SAQs) for suppliers, held supplier roundtables, introduced ethical sourcing clauses in our contracts, reviewed, updated and streamlined our processes for vendor onboarding and engagement and investigated tools for supplier verification that will provide us with even greater visibility of our supply chains, conducted training both internally and externally to raise aware of the societal and global challenges that necessitate ethical sourcing and identified opportunities for greater integration of ethical sourcing practices in our business processes.
+To date, we have undertaken a thorough review of our policies and procedures as they relate to ethical sourcing, compared our current actions against best practices, liaised with Konica Minolta offices globally to share learning, completed an initial supplier risk assessment and prepared a stakeholder engagement strategy.
+These efforts have informed our Ethical Sourcing Roadmap.